 Attracting hundreds of thousands of visitors each and every year, Stonehenge is one of the most popular sites in the UK and by far the most speculated.
 A large crowd always descends at the yearly summer solstice to see the beautiful sunrise.
 Theories circulate endlessly as to the original purpose of Stonehenge with a new opinion seemingly being discussed on a yearly basis but you can explore this mystical, numinous and unusual structure for yourself on a sightseeing tour from London and you are sure to leave with your own theories as to why these stones ended up where they did.

-If you do nothing else whilst in London make sure you plan an express tour to Stonehenge, it simply has to be experienced and the enhanced Visitor Centre from English Heritage only adds further value to a wonderful few hours at this special attraction.
+If you do nothing else whilst in London make sure you plan an express tour to Stonehenge, it simply has to be experienced.